 To fight different diseases, countries around the globe act accordingly, enforcing measures such as new misdemeanors or even criminal penalties, just to fulfill their obligation to maintain public health.

 That means according to the situation in every country they make analysis for which measures will be more efficient, and they enforce them through their legal system.
-This article will compare 4 different approaches fighting the new COVID-19 also known as coronavirus.
+This article will compare 4 different approaches of fighting the new COVID-19, also known as coronavirus.

 In the USA, some states changed the self-quarantine announcement with a legally enforced quarantine order for COVID-19.